 II.
-THE CHRISTIAN PARADIGM OF GOD: JESUS BECAME A MAN
+THE CHRISTIAN PARADIGM OF GOD

 - A. The Christian paradigm of God is founded on the revelation of God's tenderness and love.
 The idea of God as a tender Father and a passionate Bridegroom was a new thought in religious history in Jesus' generation (see William Barclay's commentary on Hebrew 4). - B. Jewish tradition emphasized God's holiness-His being fully separate from sin.
 They did not think of a holy God as sharing human experience; they thought Him incapable of sharing our experience.
 By the very definition of being God, they saw God as being "above" sharing the human condition. - C. The Stoics (Greek philosophers) believed that God had no emotions.
 They saw the main attribute of God as apatheia-His inability to feel anything.
-They reasoned that if God felt sorrow or joy, He would be vulnerable to being hurt and thus could be influenced or controlled by what He felt.
-They believed that anyone who affected His emotions would be greater than God for that moment. - D. The Epicureans (other Greek philosophers) believed that the gods lived detached, in eternal bliss.
-They lived in the intermediate world and were not aware of events occurring on earth. - E. The Jews understood God as a holy God separated from humans, the Stoics had an emotionless god, and the Epicureans a detached god.
+They reasoned that if God felt sorrow or joy, He would be vulnerable to being hurt and thus to be influenced or controlled by what He felt.
+They believed that anyone who affected His emotions would be greater than God for that moment. - D. The Epicureans, other Greek philosophers, believed that the gods lived detached, in eternal bliss.
+They lived in the intermediate world and were not aware of events occurring on earth. - E. The Jews understood God as a holy God, separated from humans; the Stoics had an emotionless god, and the Epicureans a detached god.
 Into this context of religious thought came the new idea of the Christian God who subjected Himself to human emotion and suffering (Heb.
 4:15; 5:8).

 III.
-GOD'S INVOLVEMENT WITH PEOPLE-DESIRE AND IDENTIFICATION (SONG 4:9-10)
+JESUS DELIGHTS IN HIS RELATIONSHIP WITH HIS PEOPLE (SONG 4:9-10)

-- A. The Bride's identity as His sister and spouse is emphasized seven times (4:8, 9, 10, 11, 12; 5:1, 2).
-Being the King's spouse or Bride speaks of His desire for partnership with His people (Jn.
-17:24). - "You have ravished My heart, My sister, My spouse [Bride]...How fair [beautiful] is your love, My sister, My spouse!
+A. The Bride's identity as His sister and spouse is emphasized seven times (4:8, 9, 10, 11, 12; 5:1, 2).
+Being the King's spouse or Bride speaks of His desire for partnership with His people.

+"You have ravished My heart, My sister, My spouse [Bride]...
+How fair [beautiful] is your love, My sister, My spouse!
 How much better than wine is your love..."
-(Song 4:9-10) - "Father, I desire that they also whom You gave Me may be with Me where I am..."
-(Jn.
-17:24) - B. My sister: This speaks of God's identification with us by becoming a human (Mt.
+(Song 4:9-10)

+B. My sister: Being His sister speaks of Jesus embracing our humanity (Mt.
 12:50; Heb.
 2:17; 4:15).
-Because of love He endured suffering as a human-to be like His brethren in all things.
-Thus, He has sympathy for us in our struggle and gives us mercy (forgiveness) and grace (power to live). - Inasmuch then as the children have partaken of flesh and blood, He Himself likewise shared in the same, that through death He might destroy him who had the power of death...Therefore, in all things He had to be made like His brethren, that He might be a merciful...High Priest...
+Because of love He endured great suffering as a human-to be like His brethren in all things.
+Thus, He has sympathy for us in our struggle and gives us mercy (forgiveness) and grace (power to live).

+Inasmuch then as the children have partaken of flesh and blood, He Himself likewise shared in the same, that through death He might destroy him who had the power of death...Therefore, in all things He had to be made like His brethren, that He might be a merciful...High Priest..."
 (Heb.
+2:14, 17)

-2:14, 17) - For we do not have a High Priest who cannot sympathize with our weaknesses, but was in all points tempted as we are, yet without sin.
+For we do not have a High Priest who cannot sympathize with our weaknesses, but was in all points tempted as we are, yet without sin.
 Let us therefore come boldly to the throne of grace, that we may obtain mercy and find grace to help in time of need."
 (Heb.
+4:15-16)
-4:15-16) - C. How fair is your love: Jesus sees our love for Him as fair or beautiful (4:10) and as delightful (7:6).

-6How fair [beautiful] and how pleasant you are, O love, with your delights!
+C. How fair is your love: Jesus sees our love for Him as fair or beautiful (4:10) and as delightful (7:6).
+How fair [beautiful] and how pleasant you are, O love, with your delights!
 (Song 7:6)

-4...But you shall be called Hephzibah...for the Lord delights in you...
+...But you shall be called Hephzibah...for the Lord delights in you...
 (Isa.
-62:4) - D. Talk to God about His love-thank Him for each specific truth and ask for more insight into them.
+62:4)